Updated on July 12, 2026.

 - Sensor count and clear underbody photos

-- ECM unlock or tuner path if L5P
+- ECM access or tuner path if late-model

-- Street use, closed-course race-only use, export, or other legal-use category
+- Street use, closed-course race-only use, or other legal-use category

 Which Duramax Page Should You Check Next?